 Make sure a map, layout, or report view is active.
 On the Share tab, click Export Map , Export Layout , or Export Report , depending on the active view, to open the Export pane.

 Set the File Type to PDF.
 Set a name and location for the file, as well as any other properties, and click Export.

-There are many properties available when exporting to a PDF.
+There are many properties available when exporting to PDF.
 They are listed under two tabs in the pane, Properties and Security.
 If a layout is being exported, an additional tab, Accessibility, provides options for creating a tagged PDF file that can be read by screen readers.
-When exporting a map series, an additional Map Series tab with properties specific to the map series.
+When exporting a map series, an additional Map Series tab with properties specific to the map series is also available.
 For more information about exporting a map series, see Export a map series.